Southern Pacific 4449: Preservation and maintenance

 Since 1991, No. 4449 is maintained by the volunteer non-profit group "The Friends of SP 4449", including Doyle McCormack, a retired engineer for the UP and locomotive collector.
 From 1981 to 2012, No. 4449 resided at UP's (formerly SP) Brooklyn roundhouse in Portland, along with several other historic steam and diesel locomotives.
 The Oregon Rail Heritage Foundation, a partnership of non-profit organizations that owned or maintained historic rolling stock at the roundhouse, began a campaign in late 2009 to construct a permanent, publicly accessible engine house for the City of Portland's steam locomotives.

 Upon the closing of the Brooklyn roundhouse in June 2012, in order to make the yard larger, No. 4449 was moved with No. 700 and OR&N No. 197 to the ORHC, a new restoration facility and public accessible center near the Oregon Museum of Science and Industry (OMSI) in southeast Portland.
 The ORHC opened to the public on September 22, 2012.

-Other surviving locomotives
+Other surviving GS Class Locomotives

 Only one other true Southern Pacific GS-class steam engine survives: Southern Pacific No. 4460, a GS-6, which is on static display at the National Museum of Transportation in St. Louis, Missouri.
 It was built during World War II.
 The GS-6 locomotives were never painted in the Daylight scheme and were nicknamed "War Babies" and "Black Daylights".
 In preservation, 4460 has been referred to as the "Forgotten Daylight", due to her not running since the 1950s and seemingly in the shadow of its sister engine.

+No. 4449 currently uses parts of other GS-4s, one of the driving wheels from No. 4437, the pilot truck from No. 4443, and the trailing truck from No. 4450, as evidenced by the numbers stamped on each of the parts.
+This was made during the SP steam era, when No. 4449 gets major repair work nearly done during recent shopping at one of SP's locomotive workshops, the shop crew would have to interchange similar parts from one of its out-of-service GS-4s due to some of No. 4449's parts being missing or still being worked on.